Us BIFFOs are used to hearing this.

 After 60 long years of absence, Tullamore D.E.W was finally returned to its homestead, in September 2014.
 Irish whiskey sales have seen a massive increase globally in recent years, but the legendary taste of Tullamore D.E.W has always remained on top.

 The reopening marks a new era for Tullamore D.E.W, which is very much reflected in the fresh lease of life around the town of Tullamore.
-The visitors center which lies along the banks of the Grand Canal, is open to the people for their very own whiskey tasting session.
-To experience the whiskey transforming from a mere idea to a drink in your hand, is simply spectacular.
-For more details on visiting please check out their impressive website; http://www.tullamoredew.com
+The visitors center which lies along the banks of the Grand Canal is open to the people for their very own whiskey tasting session.
+To experience the transformation of the whiskey from a mere idea to a drink in your hand is simply spectacular.
+For more details on visiting please check out their impressive website.

 The club welcomes all talents and abilities.
-So whether you want to row for leisure or are interested in it competitively do not hesitate to join life long head coach, Establisher and president Frank Durkin and team.
-There are boats available for individuals, pairs, fours, for people with disabilities, so everybody is catered for at lock 23.
+So whether you want to row for leisure or are interested in it competitively; do not hesitate to contact head coach, Establisher and president Frank Durkin.
+There are boats available for individuals, pairs and fours,a nd also for those with limited abilities.
+Everybody is catered for at lock 23.

-The club’s first summer rowing camp is running this August, so be sure to check out their facebook page for more details; https://www.facebook.com/offalyrowingclub.
+The club’s first summer rowing camp is running this August, so be sure to check out their Facebook page for more details.

 #3 Neil Delamare

-Yes, a very successful and funny man, renowned for his comedy and loveable personality, FROM OFFALY!
-As well as his ongoing tours and sell out gigs, Neil has plenty more tricks up his sleeve for the coming future, including some hilarious TV & Radio projects.
-So the next time you’re lucky enough to be a front row victim to Neil Delamare’s ferocious wit, be sure to yell BIFFO!!
+Yes, a very successful and funny man, renowned for his comedy and loveable personality is from Offaly.
+As well as his ongoing tours and sell out gigs, Neil has plenty more tricks up his sleeve for the future.
+These include some hilarious TV and Radio projects.
+So the next time you’re lucky enough to be a front row victim to Neil Delamare’s ferocious wit, be sure to yell “BIFFO”,

 #4 Lough Boora Parklands